djokovicdusan/clj_power-pixel/README.md

 A simple project designed to classify photos by various metadata tags, as well as to use OpenCV library to detect plagiarism among photos.

+## Why on Earth would you need this tool?

+First of all, I will tell you why I needed it so bad.
+Whenever I travel (especially hiking), I take photos both with my old Canon EOS 7D, and my mobile phone(it can easily replace a DSLR in some situations).
+Sorting those photos in meaningfully named folders takes a lot of my time and energy, since they are somehow strangely named (etc. 12319028391819SDSA.jpg), and eventhough I switched to "Show big tiles" in my folder preview mode, I cannot effortlessly differentiate which photos belong to which device.
+Same story goes for classifying in Adobe Lightroom (entering letters A, B, C in Caption field), and for various other data.

+Why I added a plagiarism tool?

+I thought that the first part of this project was a bit "to easy" to satisfy my Professor, so
+I wanted a further challenge.
+Even though OpenCV is a popular library with great documentation and tutorials in Python and C++, it was a tough journey to put it all in a meaningful context(tons of documentation to read).
+The deeper I dived into Clojure, the more I realised I was naming my variables and functions in a "javaboilerplatecodegenerator" manner.
+I will avoid this practice in my next projects.

+That's it.
+Hope you will like it.
+Remember, it is my first Clojure project! :)

 ## Prerequisites

 You will need [Leiningen](https://leiningen.org/) installed.

 ## Usage

 To start the application, open the terminal and run:
 `lein run`

 ## Description

 When the program runs, the user has an option to choose source directory of the photos, as well as the target directory where photos will be classified by Caption, Artist or Camera make model.
 Furthermore, user has an option to choose whether to run a plagiarism check.
 If one decides